ec-europa/toolkit/docs/testing-project.md

     }
 }
 ```
+</p></details>

+Click for command above for more information on how to use your own packages for
+testing.

 ## PHPCS testing
 To run behat tests you can make use of the `test-run-phpcs` command.
 This will